hpe-storage/scod/docs/csi_driver/using.md

   volumeMode: Block
 ```

+!!! note
+    The `accessModes` may be set to `ReadWriteOnce`, `ReadWriteMany` or `ReadOnlyMany`.
+It's expected that the application handles read/write IO, volume locking and access in the event of concurrent block access from multiple nodes.

 Mapping the device in a `Pod` specification is slightly different than using regular filesystems as a `volumeDevices` section is added instead of a `volumeMounts` stanza:

 ```yaml